JackRedstonia/stacks/README.md

 - Separate threads for game logic and rendering
 - No sweeping garbage collector
 - Absolute memory safety
-- Short compile times (3-5 seconds on a modern Linux machine, using LLD linker)
+- Short compile times (1-5 seconds on a modern Linux machine, using LLD linker)

 ## Current state
+Stacks' is in an "experimental" phase, and as such its implementation and API rapidly change. ***Very*** big and ***very*** breaking changes are to be expected.
+Large portions of Stacks are not documented yet, but anywhere `unsafe` is used, at least a `SAFETY: ...` comment is expected.

 For graphics, Stacks utilises Skia with Vulkan.
+The Vulkan restriction may or may not be relaxed in the future, due to the Skulpin crate soon switching to a backend-agnostic renderer called Rafx.

-Audio is in a usable state, based on the SoLoud audio library.
+Audio is in a usable state, based on the SoLoud audio library, though it is planned to be replaced by a new audio library written in Rust in the future due to it being written in C++ and several showstopping bugs preventing production use.
+Once that happens, only `.ogg` files will have planned support.

 The repository currently contains a library and a few examples as demos.
 To run them, execute `cargo run --example <name> --release`.